(a)The Board Chair, with the advice and consent of

 pool at least every two years.

-Committee shall serve on the committee on a rotating quarterly basis.
+Committee shall serve on the committee on a rotating basis.

-conjunction with a TALCB Investigator to investigate the complaint.
+his or her designee shall assign a TALCB Investigator to investigate

 by the Peer Investigative Committee.
 Complaints that result in dismissals,